Frequently Asked Questions (FAQs)

 No. You should contact one of the commercial contractors who are certified to sample and clean up clandestine drug labs.

 Properties deemed too cost prohibitive to clean up may be razed.
 A certified Clandestine Laboratory Remediation Contractor still must be used to process the required paperwork confirming the appropriate handling of all the demolition debris.
-Demolition by burning may entail the additional approval of local fire authorities, code enforcement agencies, and the ADEQ Air Division.
+Demolition by burning may entail the additional approval of local fire authorities, code enforcement agencies, and the DEQ Air Office.

 No. There are currently no public funds available for the cleanup of private meth-contaminated properties.
 While meth-contaminated properties are eligible under the Arkansas Brownfield Program, these cleanups involve a transfer of the property to new ownership and redevelopment in a manner beneficial to the local community, and the typical meth cleanup would not qualify as a brownfield site.